pierogis/pierogis/README.md

   install the rust toolchain, and start praying.
   There will be a website with a visual editor for this software so stay tuned.

-Hopefully all levels of skills use this package.
+Hopefully all levels of skills can use this package.
 Any form of contributing is appreciated;
-passive-aggressive semi-anonymous thumbs down in issues is not appreciated.
+passive-aggressive semi-anonymous thumbs down is not appreciated.

-Remember that everyone using and contributing to this package is doing it for the love of the game.
+Everyone using and contributing to this package is doing it for the love of the game.

-Don't feel like your problem is too small to make an issue.
+Don't feel like your issue is too small to make an issue.
 Pull requests are always welcome and anyone interested in dev work should join the [discord](https://discord.gg/9XpEjMw3Rx).

-There is always a desire for more `Ingredient` type suggestions in the ingredients channel.
+`Ingredient` type algorithm/function suggestions can go in the ingredients channel.
 You can post your creations in the demo channel as well.

 # usage